RodrigoZonzin/modelagem_computacional/README.md

 $$\frac{d}{dt}A(t) = w_{reg} M(t) -\eta_A A(t)$$

 The results show that all variables grow indefinitely.
 Particularly, the tissue damage $TD(t), pro-inflammatory cytokines $CH(t)$ and neutrophils $N(t)$ follow an uncontrolled exponential pattern.
 This suggests that without anti-inflammatory action, the inflammatory process becomes self-reinforcing and unbounded.
-*Conclusion:* The wound never heals without immune response.
+**Conclusion:** The wound never heals without immune response.

+With the inclusion of regulatory terms $M(t)$ and $A(t)$, the simulations display a range of behaviors.
+In some configurations, both neutrophils and cytokines decay to zero, showing a resolution of inflammation.
+**Conclusion:** The immune system, when effectively modeled, is able to suppress and eventually eliminate inflammation.